pranav-patil/spring-microservices/README.md

 Open postman application, go to `File` -> `Import` opening import dialog.
 Click on `Choose Files` to import and select the [spring-microservices.postman_collection.json](spring-microservices.postman_collection.json) from the repository.
 After import you see the collection `spring-microservices` on the left-side menu.
 Referring the [postman docs](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_environments/), create environment, create variables namely `hostname` and select the environment before sending service requests.

+### Docker Management using Portainer

+Once the docker containers are up and running please navigate to the `Portainer UI` at [http://localhost:10001](http://localhost:10001).
+Portainer provides a web UI over Docker which allows to easily manage and interact with Docker containers.
+During the first login, a admin password screen is displayed were an appropriate `admin` password is to be chosen.
+Next Portainer will ask about the Docker engine instance to be connected to.
+Please connect to the local instance since all containers are deployed on same machine, by choosing the `Manage the Docker instance where Portainer is running` option.
+Once connected to local docker engine we will be redirected to the Portainer home screen were we see all the list of containers created and running.
+We can get the details of any containers by clicking any one of the containers.
+The container details screen also enables to access basic container stats and logs.
+We can also SSH into the console using the `Console` link.
+Please refer to [Portainer.io](https://www.portainer.io/functions-and-features/) for further details of Portainer's features.

 ### Docker Setup Notes

 * The above **docker-compose up -d** command would create all the containers and start all the services parallelly in background.
 Since virtually all the services are dependent on few core services namely postgres-service, config-service, discovery-service and authorization-service, this would cause other services to fail and restart again until they establish successful connections with core services.